Salma Hayek fondly recalls her pet owl vomiting a 'ball of rat hair' on Harry Styles

 Hayek assured DeGeneras that "he was okay" and "didn't scream" because he understood that this kind of thing "happens sometimes when you have guests" in a home ruled by a feathered predator.

-DeGeneres later probed Hayek to reveal the celebrity's identity, and after doing so, the upcoming Hitman's Bodyguard's Wife actress stressed that Styles was "super cool" about the incident.
+DeGeneres later probed Hayek to reveal the celebrity's identity, and after doing so, the upcoming Hitman's Wife's Bodyguard actress stressed that Styles was "super cool" about the incident.

 Hayek previously told PEOPLE that the owl - named after the company owned by her husband, François-Henri Pinault - "sleeps in the room" with her when her spouse is out of town, and that the pair share a special bond.